New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 print(google_jobs_api(position='Software Developer', location='New York, USA'))

-After running the scraping script, we can see that it works, but it only shows 10 job postings:
+After running the scraping script, you can see that it works, but it only shows 10 job postings:

 Let's make some adjustments to extract fully rendered job listings by defining additional parameters in the GET API request, and utilize ScrapingBee's extraction engine's better parsing capabilities when working with dynamic JavaScript attributes.